d2l-ai/d2l-en/chapter_appendix_math/random-variables.md

 E\left[X^2\right] = (a-2)^2p + a^2(1-2p) + (a+2)p = a^2 + 8p.
 $$

-Thus, we see that our variance is
+Thus, we see that by :eqref:`var-def` our variance is

 $$
 \sigma_X^2 = \mathrm{Var}(X) = E[X^2] - \mu_X^2 = a^2 + 8p - a^2 = 8p.